Reports: NFL league year will start on time

 impact for teams that had hoped to use the franchise tag and transition tag.

-The new CBA allows teams to use one of the tags, both not both.
+The new CBA allows teams to use one of the tags, but not both.

 Among teams impacted by the change are the Dallas Cowboys and Tennessee